5

 Example: Make “Created Date,” “Owner,” and “Stage” available as filter fields for Opportunity searches, allowing sales reps to focus on specific pipeline segments.

-Understanding and strategically using search layouts can significantly enhance the user experience and data accessibility within your Salesforce org.
-Remember, tailor your choices to the specific needs of your users and workflows for optimal results.
+Understanding and strategically using Salesforce search layouts can significantly enhance the user experience and data accessibility within your Salesforce org.
+Remember to tailor your choices to your users’ specific needs and workflows for optimal results.

 How to Create Search Layouts in Salesforce?